tc39/proposal-set-methods/details.md

 ## Caching methods up-front

 All methods are fetched eagerly and stored, rather than being looked up per iteration of the loop.
 This greatly simplifies optimization and is consistent with [what we do elsewhere](https://github.com/tc39/ecma262/issues/1505#issuecomment-481778163).

+## Single argument

+All of these methods take only a single argument.
+Some of them, like `union`, could in theory take multiple values.
+This proposal currently takes the position that this use case is rare enough to not be worth worrying about; invoking the method repeatedly is held to be sufficient.